CarineRey/caars/INSTALL.md

 #### blast+ >= 2.6

-Blast+ is distributed as binary.
-Get it from [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+Blast+ is distributed as binary, which can be downloaded at the [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi).

 ```
 mkdir -p /home/user/bin/Blast/